Fundamentals-of-Computer-Science/FunCS/content/Chapter 3.2 - Looping.md

 >Build a state table for the first two rows showing how the loop variables change.
 >
 >**Exercise 3: Grid of Characters**
 >Write nested loops that print a 3×3 grid of the character 'X'.
-Explain the loop invariant for the inner loop and provide an iteration table for one complete pass of the outer loop.
+Provide an iteration table for one complete pass of the outer loop, and one for the inner loop.
 >
 >For each exercise:
 >- State the preconditions and postconditions